gisgeolab/LCZ-ODC/README.md

 -	ANOVA: Followed by Tukey's test.
 -	Kruskal-Wallis: Followed by Dunn's test.

-Note: All statistical tests operate under the null hypothesis that there are no differences between the groups' temperature measurements.
+**Note**: All statistical tests operate under the null hypothesis that there are no differences between the groups' temperature measurements.
 The p-value threshold for rejecting the null hypothesis is set at 0.05.

 ---